nkoehring/markdown.social/README.md

 ---

-The plaintext.casa spec is still in its early stages!
+The plaintext.casa spec is still in its early stages.
+Help us grow by adding your feed to [public-feeds.txt](public-feeds.txt), ask questions, make suggestions, challenge the idea...

 ---